 Minerals – (1-2% of their diet) – Minerals are an important part of a goat’s diet.
 Because they are foragers, they naturally are always seeking out different plants that will provide their bodies with different minerals.
 Hands down, I’d say this is the most important part of owning goats.

 How I feed my goats: We do this mineral protocol here.

 Forage – Foraging for food is something goats love to do, but in a domestic setting, don’t get around to it much.

 How I feed my goats: We like to “forage” for our goats by taking bags of weeds or grass from our neighbors and giving our goats some foraged treats for them.
+We also give them the trimmings from our trees and scraps from the garden.
 They love it!

-- Treats – Goats love carrots, greens, sunflower seeds, pumpkin seeds, raisins.
+- Extra Treats – Goats love carrots, greens, sunflower seeds, pumpkin seeds, raisins.

 “Be aware that with dairy goats, their milk production is about 9 to 10 per cent of their body weight, whereas a dairy cow produces 5 to 6 per cent of their body weight daily as milk.
 To maintain this level of milk production a dairy goat needs to eat between 5 to 7 per cent of her body weight daily; a dairy cow eats up to 4 per cent of her body weight per day.
 Be award that many times, no matter how much you feed, the doe will get thin.
 Does will put everything they have into milk production.
 It takes more out of a doe to make milk than to make babies!” (source)

 Goats have a natural instinct to avoid plants that are poisonous, but occasionally you’ll get a goat that eats anything.
 Goats have historically been used to clear a large area for planting, so they usually know what they’re doing.
 If you’d like to know which plants are poisonous, you can Click here for a full list on poisonous plants for goats.